Conditions of Use

 - Bookings are taken for venue hire only.
 Chairs, tables or other items are not provided or available for hire from the Authority.

-- Bookings can only be made for functions between 9.00 am and 6.00 pm.
-There are no bookings after 6.00 pm.
+- Function bookings can only be made for functions between 9.00 am and 6.00 pm.
+Fitness training and sporting event booking times are negotiable.

-- Bookings are taken up to one year in advance.
+- Bookings may only be taken up to one year in advance.

 - Venue restrictions may apply to accommodate major events, special occasions or scheduled works.
 The Bookings Officer will advise of any restrictions that apply at the time of booking.
 These include:

-- Fraser Avenue venues are restricted on the 24 and 25 April for the ANZAC Day Dawn Service.
+- Fraser Avenue venues are restricted on the 24 and 25 April for ANZAC Day services.

 - Bookings are not taken for Christmas Day, New Year’s Eve, New Year’s Day, Australia Day or Mother’s Day.